-- Projected Number Served: Based on previous data, we anticipate for Calendar Year 2017, more than 160 referrals will be scheduled to determine eligibility for early intervention services.
-The average enrollment ranges from 115 to 125 at any given moment in time, since families are entering and exiting the program on a continuous basis throughout the year. - Resources Available During 2017: Services provided by the Early Intervention Program are as outlined in Richland County Board of DD plans and Board resolutions.
-For 2017 the Board is able to allocate up to 1.6 full-time equivalent (FTE) Service Coordinator positions as contracted through Youth and Family Council, and 3.0 FTE positions for Early Intervention Specialists who are typically the primary service providers.
-The Richland County Board of DD will support the families to prioritize their own needs and outcomes desired, within the parameters established in applicable law and the Richland County Board of DD, plans, and resources available. - Organization Structure: Under Federal and Ohio law, the Ohio Department of Developmental Disability is currently responsible for implementation and oversight of the Early Intervention program throughout Ohio.
-The Richland County Board of DD provides specified Early Intervention services in accordance with Board resolutions and available resources.
+- Projected Number Served: Based on previous data, we anticipate for Calendar Year 2018 more than 160 referrals will be scheduled to determine eligibility for early intervention services.
+The average enrollment ranges from 115 to 125 at any given moment in time, since families are entering and exiting the program on a continuous basis throughout the year. - Resources Available During 2018: Services provided by the Early Intervention Program are as outlined in Richland County Board of DD plans and Board resolutions.
+For 2018 the Board is able to allocate up to two full-time equivalent (FTE) Service Coordinator positions as contracted through Youth and Family Council, and five EI Specialists who are typically the primary service providers, for a total of 3.57 FTE positions.
+The Richland County Board of DD will support the families to prioritize their own needs and identify outcomes desired, within the parameters established in applicable law and the Richland County Board of DD, plans, and resources available.